verma16Ayush/profpoll/README.md

 #### Overview

-To get an overview of all available API endpoints, go to
+To get an overview of all available API endpoints, go to:
 ```
 http://127.0.0.1:8000/api/
 ```
-this would return a json response that will look like
+this would return a json response that will look like:

 ```json
     {